Volume 1, Number 5

 develop into, even by its own breeder.
 Chinchillas are priced according

-to quality foremost, and then secondly color and demand are taken
+to quality foremost, and then secondly color and market demand are taken

 into account.
 A standard can be worth $75 or $500, based on size, fur